cassioneri/calendar/README.md

 ## TL;DR

 This is a pracademic project on Gregorian calendar algorithms.
-Its academic side will be shown by a paper (to appear) that reviews literature and brings new mathematical insights.
-For practioners, the project provides working implementations that could be used in many pieces of software including the following C++20's functions:
+Its academic side is supported by the mathematical study of Euclidean Affine Functions (EAF for short) [[1]](#EAF-arxiv).
+For practioners, this project provides working implementations that could be used in many pieces of software including the following C++20's functions:

     std::chrono::year::is_leap()                                 // a.k.a. is_leap_year
     std::chrono::year_month_day_last::day()                      // a.k.a. last_day_of_month